Albert-Gao/blog/source/_posts/how-to-use-redux-middleware-to-decouple-ajax-call.md

 }
 ```

 Still simple, we grab the `dispatch` method from `store`.
-The we just do the normal ajax call.
+Then we just do the normal ajax call.
 You can add more logic here but the concept is very simple.

+I am using `feathers.js` here.
+But you can use `fetch` or `axios` to accomplish the same, grab the endpoint and http method from the action, then send the network request accordingly.

 the result looks like this: